To make a real change

 Often Aida and I experience that people find it particularly great what we do, but are afraid to take actions by themselves.

-That’s why I would recommend: create a company, if possible, a “social enterprise” or join one.
+That’s why I would recommend to create a company, if possible, a “social enterprise” or join one.